marwadeeb/quiz1/Quiz_on_Git/README.md

 4. git merge experiment

 You need to specify where ``HEAD``, ``master`` and ``experiment`` will be after these commands, and you need to sketch theupdated history.
 You may add a graph as an answer in a folder named as follows: ``firstName_LastName_graphics``.
+After these commands, the updated history will be as follows:
+C0 <-- C1 <-- C2 <-- C3 <-- C5 <-- C4
+                                    |
+                                  HEAD (refers to commit 'C4)
+                                  tag 'experiment' (refers to commit 'C4')
+                                  'master' branch

 Question 10:
 -----------